vvvv/The-Gray-Book/en/introduction/vl/lo_0_dataHubs.md

 Data is everywhere.
 And programming pretty much is all about dealing with data.

-Programming is creating a description for a machine how exactly to deal with some potentially given data in the future.
+Programming is creating a description for a machine how to deal with some potentially given data in the future.
 In a rapid prototyping system like this you often also have actual current data at hand and are able to inspect that data here and there.

 Looking at data: